-- 8.6.15.1.
-MRA Permit Holders shall sign in during the week, or during weekends, via https://avon.isportsman.net, when entering or exiting the installation. - 8.6.15.2.
-Management Unit 14 shall be utilized by both PRA and MRA Permit Holders.
-Unit 14 is considered part of the Public Recreation Area and as such, will follow the PRA regulations and season dates. - 8.6.15.3 In the event Jennings and Utes Roads are closed and the MRA units are open, authorized MRA permit holders may be issued a code to enter at gate 1 and gate 4.
+8.4.12.1.
+MRA Permit Holders shall sign in using the logbook on the front porch at Building 600 when entering or exiting the installation.

+8.4.12.2.
+Management Unit 14 and the northwest corner of Management Unit 4 ("Ivey") shall be utilized by both PRA and MRA Permit Holders.
+Both units are considered part of the Public Recreation Area and as such, will follow the PRA regulations and season dates.

+8.6.12.3 In the event Jennings and Utes Roads are closed and the MRA units are open, authorized MRA permit holders may be issued a code to enter gate 1 and gate 4.